The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Kadeishvili-type theorems for bimodule Calabi--Yau algebras

 is given by $x\mapsto[\Hclass{\Astr[A\ltimes M]},x]$ (that one can compute far-away pages and differentials of the spectral sequence is a consequence of the $d$-sparsity of $A$ and $M$).
 The proof of \Cref{thm:B-bimodules} relies heavily on the use of the above spectral sequence, as it permits us to control the collapse of the $\lim\nolimits^1$ term in the Milnor short exact sequence of pointed sets~\cite[Theorem~IX.3.1]{BK72}

 Finally, notice that if the $\lim\nolimits^1$ term collapses, then two $A_\infty$-bimodule structures

-are gauge $A_\infty$-isomorphic if and only if all of their truncations to an $A_n$-bimodule structure are gauge $A_n$-isomorphic (which is in principle a weaker statement).
+are gauge $A_\infty$-isomorphic if and only if all of their truncations to an $A_n$-bimodule structure are gauge $A_n$-isomorphic (which is in general a weaker statement).
 This turns out to suffice for proving \Cref{thm:B-bimodules}. \end{remark}